FhenixProtocol/cofhe-docs/docs/devdocs/quick-start/getting-started.md

 const tx = await contract.add(encryptedValues.data[1]);
 ```

-The return value of encrypt will look like this:
+The return value of encrypt will look like this.
+**Notice** that only the Encryptable variables were updated, the rest remain intact:

 ```javascript
 [